TangentFoxy/lua-scripts/README.md

 - `keywords`: Array of Strings: Keywords/Tags.
 (I'm not sure what the difference is in the final output so it goes in both.)
 - `sections`: **See "Book"/"Anthology" variations.** (I call LitErotica's stories sections - because they are often part of a larger whole.)
 - `section_titles`: (Optional) Array of Strings: The titles to be used for Table of Contents / headings.
 (If `sections.naming` is specified, `section_titles` will be ignored.)
+- `lazy_titling`: (Optional) Boolean: URLs will be used to generate section titles.
+(Warning: This process is likely to create janky titles.)
 - `page_counts`: Array of Integers: The number of pages on LitErotica per "story".
 (I call them sections because this script was made to put together story series originally.)

 #### Variation: Book